overture-stack/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

+You do not need to fullfill all requirements of this checklist, select all that apply:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas